Conduktor Gateway Route. Protect. Transform.

 Ready to Try Gateway?

-See how platform teams use Gateway to add encryption, multi-tenancy, and traffic control to their Kafka clusters without changing application code.
+See how platform teams use our Kafka proxy to add encryption, multi-tenancy, and traffic control without changing application code.